 Purchasing several used smart phones to make the project accessible to a wider audience

+Have a question?
 If the info above doesn't help, you can ask the project creator directly.